jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

 Inspect the yaml manifest and understand the different parts of it:

-- Identify the two resources
+- Identify the two resources.
 - Identify the labels and selectors.
 How are they used?
 - Try to understand how the environment variables are added to the pods.

 Now that you have looked through the yaml you may have figured out the following:

-- The deployment creates 3 pods
+- The deployment creates 3 pods.
-- The pods have 3 environment variables that uses a "fieldRef"
+- The pods have 3 environment variables that uses a `fieldRef`.
 - The container listens on port 8080.
 - The service listens for traffic on port 8080 and routes it to port 8080 inside the pod.